dotnet/arcade/Documentation/CorePackages/Publishing.md

     </ItemGroup>
     ```

 You will also need to pass `publishInstallersAndChecksums=true` to the `post-build.yml` template.
+Currently this value is be set to true by default.

 ## More complex onboarding scenarios